bamthomas/aioimaplib/README.rst

 The IMAP4ClientProtocol class is not thread safe, it uses asyncio.Event_ and asyncio.Condition_ that are not thread safe, and state change for pending commands is not locked.

-It is possible to use threads but each IMAP4ClientProtocol instance should run in the same thread :
+It is possible to use threads but each IMAP4ClientProtocol instance should run in the same thread:

 .. image:: images/thread_imap_protocol.png